 Smoker's Face: How to Reverse Skin Damage Caused by Smoking

-The number of reasons to stop smoking cigarettes are essentially infinite.
-And whether you pay attention to the equally infinite number of health warnings encouraging you to quit or instead preferred to pretend they don’t exist, you already know that someday complications from smoking may well kill you.
+The number of reasons to stop smoking cigarettes is essentially infinite.
+Whether you pay attention to the equally infinite number of health warnings encouraging you to quit or instead preferred to pretend that they don’t exist, you already know that someday complications from smoking may well kill you.
 Yet you still keep puffing away.

-So it can be done, is done all the time, and will be done by you eventually as well – just hopefully before they’re lowering your casket.
+So quitting can be done, is done all the time, and you will eventually smoke your last cigarette – just hopefully long before they’re lowering your casket.

 Maybe one reason why people tend to leave quitting for another day is because the really scary health negatives that come from the habit all seem to happen later in life: you know, the cancer, emphysema, the strokes, the heart attacks — you don’t really think about that stuff when you still feel perfectly healthy, outside of being short of breath every now and again.

-It makes the health dangers seem a little more abstract, making it easier to put this nasty business of quitting on the back burner for just a little longer… again!
+It makes the health dangers seem a little more abstract, making it easier to put this nasty business of quitting on the back burner for just a little longer.

-But here’s one excellent reason to quit smoking that immediately concerns you: smoking is absolutely brutal on the skin and takes a real toll on your looks – and for many people, far earlier in life than they initially realized.
+However, here’s one excellent reason to quit smoking that should immediately concern you: smoking is absolutely brutal on the skin and takes a real toll on your looks — for many people, far earlier in life than they initially realized.

-Just listen to what Dr. Flora Levin, a Westport, Conn. oculoplastic surgeon specializing in cosmetic eyelid surgery and non-surgical facial rejuvenation, has to say on the subject.
+Just listen to what Dr. Flora Levin, a Westport, CT oculoplastic surgeon specializing in cosmetic eyelid surgery and non-surgical facial rejuvenation, has to say on the subject.